 If you live with others, put them to work as well.
-A joint declutter can save so much time and take the pressure of your shoulders alone.
+A joint declutter can save so much time and take the pressure off your shoulders alone.

-You do not need to have this whole job done in a single day, or even in a single month, if that does not fit into your schedule.
+You do not need to have this whole job done in a single day, or even in a single month if that does not fit into your schedule.
 Set up your plan to tackle it in a gradual way that suits your lifestyle and time.
-By breaking it down into smaller decluttering tasks will make a difference.
-Maybe set aside a day a week when you commit to your declutter plans, or even just one hour a day, every day until it is done.
-It all adds up in the long run and if that helps you feel less overwhelmed, it’s okay that it might take longer.
-So long as you’re still working at your goal, and not giving up, then you are making great progress.
-Well done!

-One thing that I did to get started but without putting lots of pressure on myself was a one box declutter process, as it was a small act done often that started to add up, before I was ready to tackle the bigger tasks.
+One thing that I did to get started but without putting lots of pressure on myself was a one-box declutter process, as it was a small act done often that started to add up, before I was ready to tackle the bigger tasks.

 Join a Challenge

-There are so many challenges you can join online, but of course I will give a shameless plug and recommend my own previous blog challenge – Simplify My Life, which has a monthly declutter task featuring a different area of the home, complete with tips to help you declutter that space and a checklist to make it nice and easy.
+There are so many challenges you can join online, but of course, I will give a shameless plug and recommend my own blog challenge – 30-day declutter challenge, which has a simple small declutter task featuring a different area of the home, complete with tips to help you declutter that space and a checklist to make it nice and easy.

 Take a Break

 Sometimes we have too much else going on in our lives and we need to take a step back and let something slide for a little while.
 That’s okay.
-We all deserve a break!

 Change Your Habits

 Once you get started on minimising the amount of stuff you have in your home and in your life, the last thing you want to do is start bringing more unnecessary things into it.

 We know the rest of the family is going to spoil them too so we keep it simple with what we give them.

-And don’t forget once you declutter that stuff, you need to get rid of it or it sort of defeats the purpose, so sell it, donate it, throw it in the bin – what ever happens to suit you and the stuff you are decluttering.
+And don’t forget once you declutter that stuff, you need to get rid of it or it sort of defeats the purpose, so sell it, donate it, or throw it in the bin.
+Whatever happens to suit you and the stuff you are decluttering.

 Be sure to check out my other decluttering tips to help you along!
 Good luck!